 In Resenting My Own History (2006) Pak took a 1-dollar coin and scraped it against the concrete floor, causing the image of Queen Elizabeth II to fade and published pictures of it in a local newspaper.
 This came about during an anti-government protest against the demolition of some colonial-era piers, landmarks connecting the 2 sides of the harbour in the middle of the city, and reminders of a recent past which also have become part of a collective memory.

 What exactly he’s resentful of is unclear; is he resentful of the fact that Hong Kong was under British rule since he was born as the title suggests, and therefore is now happy that that it has reverted back to mainland Chinese rule?
 Or is he ‘resentful’ of feeling abandoned by the previous Government, which is the source of a pervasive identity crisis for a large portion of the population and the reason for these protests to begin with, and why there’s someone on TV every night, reminding people that “Hong Kong is part of China now”, even 19 years after the handover.
-To be fair, I don’t think its anyone’s fault; its just part of the deal signed 150 years ago, and its subsequent re-agreement.
+To be fair, I don’t think its anyone’s fault; its just part of the deal signed 150 years ago.

 Judging by another work, A Present To The Central Government (2005) in which Pak fixed a yellow cloth across the street for protesters to step over and then cut strips of it up and tied these as ribbons at various locations in Beijing, suggests he might not be so happy with the current status quo, but these works only express the feelings of the people around him, his activist friends, whom he felt a responsibility towards with his weekly newspaper column, but whose political views were ‘totally different’ from his own, which are actually quite moderate.